orsonteodoro/oiledmachine-overlay/README.md

 Here is an example of what I mean.

 *www-client/firefox - 32 bit only builds on an AMD64 machine.
 You can still build the 64 bit version.
+Do not use unless you manually update date it to stable version 45.x since security bug by renaming it.

 *www-client/chromium - 32 bit only builds on an AMD64 machine.
 You can still build the 64 bit version.
 You need to upgrade www-plugins/chrome-binary-plugins with the same bitness in order for flash to work.
+Do not use unless you manually update ebuild to latest stable version by renaming it.

 *www-plugins/chrome-binary-plugins - 32 only builds on an AMD64 machine.